-Per Bylaw 320, all printed Campaign Materials shall be purchased at official list price costs from SUBprint.
+Per Bylaw 320, all printed Campaign Materials available at SUBprint shall be purchased at official list price costs from SUBprint.
+Printed materials not printed at SUBprint need prior approval from the CRO.

 Number and Spacing

 - Per Bylaw 320, no more than 10 posters and one banner in any single building. - The minimum distance between your posters is 10 feet.